sebesgems/digital-interact/README.md

 - Instal `doctl` https://docs.digitalocean.com/reference/doctl/how-to/install/
 - Please follow the instruaction to generate the token https://docs.digitalocean.com/reference/api/create-personal-access-token/#:~:text=To%20use%20the%20DigitalOcean%20API,Authorization%20header%20with%20your%20request.&text=Keep%20your%20tokens%20secret.
-- Then `doctl auth init --context <name-of-the-token>
+- Then `doctl auth init --context "name-of-the-token"

 ## Install into the project
 Add to Gemfile: